EMPAT94/empat94.github.io/_gs/tutorial.md

 "I'm Carol, Irish.
 I am studying Uni."
 With that, she did a slight nod of her head and stepped back.
 If not for the current situations, I could see her being the life of a party, or being mischievous in general.
 No one spoke up next, so I did.

 "Name's Pat.
-I'm a Programmer."
+I'm a programmer."
 I said my piece and stayed silent.
 No point in wasting words.
 The curious guy went next:

 "Hajimemashta, my name is Taro.
 I am 17 years old, a high school student from Japan." he said and glanced around with a carefree smile as if he knew some secret no one else did.
 'What I'd give to know where his cheery attitude comes from!'